Strengthening Governance of Public Infrastructure

 No fee will be charged.
 Travel, accommodation, and meals will be funded for up to four officials per beneficiary country (Albania, Bosnia and Herzegovina, North Macedonia, Kosovo*, Montenegro and Serbia).
 Additional participants from beneficiary countries or those applying from other countries will have to obtain funding from their sending institution or other donor(s).

 In the selection process, priority will be given to candidates from beneficiary countries while others will be considered according to the space availability.
-Selected candidates will be notified by October 14, 2019.

 The event will be held in English language and translation will not be provided.